shaunpersad/api-foundation/readme.md

 * **Implicit**: This is the same as the Authorization Code Grant Type, except instead of the Authorization Code being returned when a user logs in to your system, the Access Token is returned directly.
 This would typically be the preferred method when using the API in front-end JavaScript.

-* **Facebook Access Token (Custom grant type)**: You may create your own Grant Types.
+* **Facebook Access Token (Custom Grant Type)**: You may create your own Grant Types.
 One such custom Grant Type is the "Facebook Access Token" Grant Type, which allows you to send a Facebook access token to the Token endpoint to receive an Access Token.
 In other words, it exchanges a Facebook access token (which identifies a FACEBOOK user) for one of your resource server's Access Tokens (which identifies one of YOUR users).
 So, if your app has a "login with Facebook" feature, the access token returned by Facebook at the end of the Facebook auth flow can then be used to create and/or identify a user in your system.

-Supporting multiple grant types means that your API can be used in numerous situations while still providing a secure method for access, including in mobile apps, in front-end JavaScript, or even completely server-side.
+Supporting multiple Grant Types means that your API can be used in numerous situations while still providing a secure method for access, including in mobile apps, in front-end JavaScript, or even completely server-side.

 ## Installation